lucascavataio/iOS-CalendarAPP/README.md

 > To open this project you must need XCode and open this on there.
 >
-> Suggestion: Run the app on an iPhone 11
+> Suggestion: Run the app on an iPhone 11 for best performance